 Yes.
 Here is a list of restrictions:

-A short code is a 5 or 6 digit number used for enterprise and brand text messaging campaigns.
-Consumers can send text messages to a short code and receive messages from a short code.
-There are two different types of short codes: shared and dedicated.
+A shortcode is a 5 or 6 digit number used for enterprise and brand text messaging campaigns.
+Consumers can send text messages to a short code and receive messages from a shortcode.

 The message delivered with an SMS keyword contains only text while the message delivered with an MMS keyword contains the textual keyword plus a piece of content such as an image or video.
 Both SMS keywords and MMS keywords can trigger either SMS or MMS responses.